Christian-History.org does not receive any personally identifiable information from the search bar below.

-The Athanasian Creed is dated from A.D.
-361. It is named after Athanasius, but it is unlikely he wrote it.
+The Athanasian Creed is dated around AD 360.
+It is named after Athanasius, but it is unlikely he wrote it.

-It has some differences from the Nicene Creed, which are addressed on the Trinity page on this site.
-Those differences developed during the 4th century when the debate with the Arians (named after Arius of Alexandria) was raging.
+It is quite different from the Nicene Creed, which are addressed on the Trinity page on this site.
+Those differences developed during the 4th century when the debate with the Arians was raging.

 The Council of Nicea was supposed to have settled the debate with the Arians, but it did not.
 The Arian view of the Trinity experienced a revival during the reign of Constantius, son of Constantine the Great, who—more often than not—supported the Arians and attempted to install Arian bishops on several occasions.